What You Need to Know About Penile Injections for Erectile Dysfunction

 The issue, and the reason you don't hear much about penile injections?
 Well, the obvious...
 The anxiety associated with using needles is high, with 65% of participants in the literature review reporting anxiety.
 Over time the anxiety declines as the injections become normalized, but an injection near the penis is a high hurdle for most guys.

-What Medicine Is Used in Penile Injections?
+What Medicine is Used in Penile Injections?

 There are three different medications that are used for penile injections.
 Some prescriptions will include just one of them, but most prescriptions will be for a combination of all three.